syntax53/MMUD-Explorer/README.md

 -NEW: new field (from NMR v1.7.1+ exports) for reporting and evaluating monster energy & attacks accurately
 -UP: added coloring to health
 -UP: columns on monster list: added lairs, (and for NMR v1.8+ exports): average damage, and "scripting value" which is (EXP/(DMG+HP))*Lairs
--FIX: min/max spell damage was sometimes incorrect if the cast level was outside the spells min/max level caps
+-FIX: min/max spell damage was sometimes incorrect if the cast level was outside the spell's min/max level caps

 Rooms:
 -NEW: Expanded map to 50x50!
 Added options for 30x50 and 50x50
 -NEW: Added options to external map to mark shops or room spells
 -UP: Added option to external map to permit the drawing duplicate rooms
--FIX: Fixed presets, consider resetting them.
-Removed the feature that stores them specific to database
+-FIX: Fixed presets.
+Consider resetting them!
+Removed the "feature" that stores them specific to database

 v1.70 (02/18/2008) - By Ghaleon